janaatamer/Task-Manager/README_UserManual.md

 This guide provides a full user manual and how to use the web app
 ## Introducion
 Welcome to the Cloud Task Management Applica on.
 This system is designed to help users efficiently manage, track, and organize their tasks.
-The pla orm offers intui ve task crea on, edi ng, and monitoring features, along with real-me email no fica ons for all cri cal ac ons.
+The platform offers intuitive task creation, editing, and monitoring features, along with real-me email notficaions for all critical actions.

 ---